Knapp Center – Drake Bulldogs

 The arena has undergone upgrades in the last few years.
 A new LED scorer’s table and video board was installed along with better lighting, new graphics on the walls, and a new replay system.

-Inside the arena is bathed in Drake colors, blue and white.
+The inside of the arena is bathed in Drake colors, blue and white.
 Looking around the arena, banners are displayed for the various players and accomplishments of the team.
 The biggest and most prominently displayed among them is the banner representing the appearance in the 1969 Final Four.
-The majority of the seats along both sidelines are comfortable chairback seats although there are some bleachers higher up on one side.
-Both baselines (which is where the student section and band sits) are bleacher seating.
+The majority of the seats along both sidelines are comfortable chair back seats, although there are some bleachers higher up on one side.
+Both baselines (which is where the student section and band sit) are bleacher seating.
 The band adds a lot to the atmosphere and overall enjoyment of the game.
 While it is sometimes a drawback, the smaller venue also adds to the atmosphere in this instance, with the crowd right on top of the court.

 Just a few miles north is downtown Des Moines, which has enough options for everyone if BBQ isn’t your thing.
-The High Life Lounge, also featured on Travel Channel’s “Man vs. Food,” features top notch broasted chicken along with their well known bacon-wrapped tater tots.
+The High Life Lounge, also featured on Travel Channel’s “Man vs. Food,” features top notch broasted chicken along with their well-known bacon-wrapped tater tots.
 High Life has shag carpet, old advertisements, and is total 70’s.
-The food is great and drinks are plenty.
+The food is great and drinks are plentiful.

 There are plenty of other options for food and drink as well as numerous hotels located near I-235.
-If time permits, the State Historical Museum and Iowa Capitol building are worth a visit and both located downtown.
+If time permits, the State Historical Museum and Iowa Capitol building are worth a visit.
+Both are located downtown and are free.

 On a day when the arena is packed, parking can be an issue.
 There aren’t many large parking complexes in the area.
 If you are early and lucky there may be a few random free spots.
-However, the majority of the time, there are lots which will run $8.
-On the good side, they are close to the arena and a short walk.
+However, the majority of the time, there are lots which will run $10.
+On the positive side, they are close to the arena and a short walk.

 Inside the Knapp Center, the concourse is plenty wide to get around.
 The one drawback is there is only one clearly marked set of restrooms, located near the entrance to the arena.
 As such, you may have to do a little walking depending on where your seats are and there may be a line during down times of the game.

-Attending a game here is a very good value.
-Tickets range anywhere from $5 up to $20 for the best seats you can buy, which is a bargain for NCAA division I college basketball.
+Attending a game at the Knapp Center is a very good value.
+Tickets range anywhere from $10 up to $25 for the best seats you can buy, which is a bargain for NCAA Division I college basketball.
 Combine the ticket price with reasonable food prices and the Knapp Center will show you a darn good time for not a lot of money.

 An extra point goes to the game day staff who are quite friendly and offer a nice little program upon entry, free of charge.

 The Knapp Center does a great job of celebrating Drake athletics.
-From the banners atop the arena to many different exhibits around the lobby, make sure and take the time to look around, there is lots to see.
+From the banners atop the arena to many different exhibits around the lobby, make sure to take the time to look around.
+There is a lot to see.

-Final point goes to the student section.
-They are in the game the entire way and greatly add to the college basketball atmosphere.
+One final point goes to the student section.
+They are into the game the entire way and greatly add to the college basketball atmosphere.